amiroff/learning_elixir/README.md

-# learning_elixir
+# Learning ELixir
-My notes and code on the way to learning elixir (Book: Programming ELixir 1.3 by Dave Thomas)
+My notes and code on the way to learning Elixir programming language.
+(Book: Programming Elixir 1.3 by Dave Thomas)